Architect-focused, code-referenced, sustainability-driven. Full URLs are kept for transparent citation and specification workflows.

-Water Efficiency by Design: Faucet Flow Rate Regulations in Modern Architecture
+Water Efficiency by Design: Why Flow Rate Now Shapes Architecture

 Water efficiency is a defining feature of contemporary architectural design.
 With increasing resource scarcity and regulation in cities, architects and specifiers are being called upon to incorporate water-saving technologies directly into plans.
 One of the simplest but most measurable ways to do this involves faucet flow rate management.